Grove logo

 A learning framework

 Our ticketing system was filled with people wanting custom features, but our interviews included people that were quite happy with Grove.
-I sent out a survey to better understand user groups.
-55% of stations participated.
+I issued a survey to better understand user groups.
+55% of stations (more than 100) participated.

 The results helped us craft trainings and support documentation in the short term.
-In the longer term it gave us a starting point for curating permissions settings based on realistic personas.
+Long term, it gave us a starting point for curating permissions settings based on realistic personas.

 Pros: Data at scale, fast reach